PitPietro/pitpietro.github.io/_posts/raspberrypi-arduino/raspberry/2020-10-10-gpio-first-steps.md

 ![Pins Schema](/assets/images/posts/raspberrypi-arduino/raspberrypi/gpio-first-steps/pin_layout.jpg)

-This command prints out the pins number and the related GPIO pins
+You can also use this command to prints out the pins number and the related GPIO pins:
 ```bash
 pinouts
 ```

 The *gpiozero* library uses the BCM (Broadcom) pn numbering for the GPIO pins.<br>

 **Please Note:** If you want to connect a LED on pin GPIO 17, you need to wire-up the physical pin 11 on the Raspberry PI board.<br>

 If you want to use the physical numbering (BOARD) you have to specify the pin number as `BOARD11`.
 You can also use other ways to call a specific pin,he following lines are all equivalent: